 The implementing agency is that entity charged with successful completion of each project component as defined in California Government Code, Section 14529 (b) of which one component is construction, construction management, and engineering, including surveys and inspection.
 To establish clear lines of responsibility, contract advertisement, award, and administration shall be completed by the same implementing agency.

 Work in partnership with the local agency by committing to fulfill all Caltrans promises as established by Director’s Policy DP-10, “Department Commitments.”
 These commitments will have been agreed to in the cooperative agreement and the encroachment permit.

 Obtain a copy of the cooperative agreement and encroachment permit before work begins.
 Comply with the terms of both agreements or jointly amend them as necessary.

-Perform quality management work in accordance with Deputy Directive 90, “Funding of Quality Management Work on State Highway Projects,” that outlines how quality management work will be performed for state highway system projects.
+Perform quality management work in accordance with Deputy Directive 90-R1, “Funding of Quality Management Work on State Highway Projects,” that outlines how quality management work will be performed for State Highway System projects.
 That directive requires the implementing agency, other than Caltrans, to develop a quality control plan for construction administration.

 The local agency must obtain an encroachment permit and use Caltrans approved plans and specifications before performing any construction administration or work on the state highway system.
 The local agency will provide the resident engineer and construction engineering team.
 Caltrans will provide independent quality assurance (IQA) and oversight of construction.